telwoo/School_District_Analysis/README.md

   - The original and challege score for reading also showed NaN for challenge and 83.83

 - How does replacing the ninth-grade scores affect the following:
-   - Math and reading scores by grade
+   - Math and reading scores by grade:
-    - Similar to the details abaove, there were no specific changes that were made to the reading or math scores,         aside from the NaN for the challenge scores.
+    1. Similar to the details abaove, there were no specific changes that were made to the reading or math scores,         aside from the NaN for the challenge scores.

    - Scores by school spending
-    - There were no changes made from original data type to the challenge data set.
+    1. There were no changes made from original data type to the challenge data set.
 Except for the decimals.

 *see image(s) below:*